lebe-dev/syspass-permissions-tool/README.md

 2. At the moment (14.12.2022) I didn't find suitable solution.

-3. sysPass project is abandoned by author
+3. sysPass author has no time for project

 ## Features